crystalthedeveloper/wordpress-beats-playground/README.md

 - `README.md` — Documentation for launching and customizing the Playground experience.
 - `playground-beats.json` — The configuration consumed by WordPress Playground.
+- `assets/beats-upload-player.zip` — Bundled Beats Upload Player plugin that the blueprint unzips into `/wp-content/plugins`.

 ---